zhangweilst/c/README.md

 # About

-The C Programming Language 2nd Edition Exercises
+The C Programming Language 2nd Edition Exercises (Brian Kernighan & Dennis Ritchie)

 Still in progress :)